Intune Configuration

 Preparing Azure

-You need to setup an Azure Active Directory Application Registration in your Azure Portal to allow SoftwareCentral to connect to your Intune.
+You need to setup an App Registration in your Azure Portal to allow SoftwareCentral to connect to your Intune.

-Go to the Azure Portal -> Azure Active Directory -> App registrations -> New registration:
+Go to the Azure Portal -> Entra ID-> App registrations -> New registration:

 Click "Register" to save:

 The Application Registration will now be created and opened.
 On the overview page, note the Application and Directory ID.
-They will be needed later during this setup.
+They will be needed later during the setup.

 Next you must go to "Certificates and secrets" and upload the .cer file: